Skip to Main Content

 In April 2022, Star Wine List published Da Pietro as a White Star property.
 For a restaurant operating in a town with Elburg's population, this is a meaningful data point.
 Star Wine List's White Star designation is not handed to venues on the basis of size or visibility; it reflects a wine program that a specialist editorial team assessed as operating above the baseline for its category and geography.

-For the reader planning a visit, that recognition has a practical implication: the wine list here is worth reading with the same attention you would give the menu.
+For the reader planning a visit, the wine list here is worth reading with the same attention you would give the menu.
 In smaller serious restaurants across Europe, the list often tells you more about the kitchen's sourcing values than any dish description could.
 A cellar built with editorial intent tends to coexist with a kitchen that approaches provenance and ingredient selection with similar rigour.

 Sourcing and the Regional Argument